Powerful Database Migration

 We will now select tables for conversion.
 All tables in the right list will be converted from dBase to MySQL.
 Please note that you can count rows of tables to easily see where data actually resides.
 Clicking Unselect empty moves all empty tables to Do not convert list.

 Clicking Next button brings us to the last page in the wizard, the summary.
 By default, I want to convert immediately option is selected.
 We will just leave this on to start right away.
 Otherwise, you can also choose to only explore target database at this point (as Full Convert has full-fledged database/data explorer built-in) and simply press Convert! button in ribbon when ready.

 Full Convert is very fast.
 We use dedicated native database components instead of relying on translation libraries like ODBC which incur performance hit and often have bugs of their own.
 Reaching transfer of 20.000 records per second is not uncommon.
 Of course, that speed can't be reached with slow databases (like Access, for example), when large binary data is in table, or when network lag is an issue.

-After MySQL to Interbase conversion is finished, you will be presented with a summary.
+After dBase to MySQL conversion is finished, you will be presented with a summary.
 If errors occur, you will be able to inspect then in a separate tab.
 If appropriate, we will provide you with suggestions of how to further speed up transfer or avoid errors in conversion.
 Also, you can choose to have SQL commands displayed, so you can explore the generated SQL script and save it for use in your other database tools.

 Have you noticed that we migrated 700k records in less than a minute?
 By the way, Full Convert handles databases of unlimited size!